 White House Distances Itself From Violent Fake Video Targeting Media And Critics

-A disturbing video depicting President Trump shooting, stabbing, and setting on fire critics and the media was played at a conference held by a pro-Trump group at his Miami resort.
+A disturbing video depicting President Trump shooting, stabbing and setting on fire critics and the media was played at a conference held by a pro-Trump group at his Miami resort.

 The video rampage was shown during a three-day conference held by American Priority at Trump's National Doral Miami, according to the organizers.

-In the parody video, Trump's head is superimposed on the body of a man opening fire inside the "Church of Fake News," according to the New York Times who first reported the playing of the video.
+In the parody video, Trump's head is superimposed on the body of a man opening fire inside the "Church of Fake News," according to The New York Times, which first reported the playing of the video.

-The churchgoers' faces have been edited to include several political critics including the late Sen. John McCain, R-Ariz., Bernie Sanders, I-Vt., Rep. Maxine Walters, D-Calif., and Hillary Clinton as well as logos of various news organizations, including CNN, the Washington Post, Politico and NPR.
+The churchgoers' faces have been edited to include several political critics including the late Sen. John McCain, R-Ariz.; Bernie Sanders, I-Vt.; Rep. Maxine Walters, D-Calif.;and Hillary Clinton as well as logos of various news organizations, including CNN, The Washington Post, Politico and NPR.

-White House Press Secretary Stephanie Grisham said in a tweet Monday morning that the president had yet to see the video, but condemns the contents based on reports.
+White House Press Secretary Stephanie Grisham said in a tweet Monday morning that the president had yet to see the video but that he condemns the contents based on reports.
 She said he would see it shortly.
 Trump has yet to respond directly.

 Re: the video played over the weekend: The @POTUS @realDonaldTrump has not yet seen the video, he will see it shortly, but based upon everything he has heard, he strongly condemns this video.— Stephanie Grisham (@PressSec) October 14, 2019

-According to the New York Times, the climatic ending of the bloody rampage involves the fake Trump driving a stake into the head of a person who has the CNN logo for a face.
+According to the Times, the climactic ending of the bloody rampage involves the fake Trump driving a stake into the head of a person who has the CNN logo for a face.
 He then stands and smiles as he looks around.

 The White House Correspondents' Association called on Trump to denounce the video.
-CNN said anything less than a strong denouncement would equate "to a tacit endorsement of violence and should not be tolerated by anyone."
+And CNN said anything less than a strong denouncement would equate "to a tacit endorsement of violence and should not be tolerated by anyone."

 "The WHCA is horrified by a video reportedly shown over the weekend at a political conference organized by the President's supporters at the Trump National Doral in Miami.
-All Americans should condemn this depiction of violence directed toward journalists and the President's political opponents," Jonathan Karl, president of the association said in a statement.
+All Americans should condemn this depiction of violence directed toward journalists and the President's political opponents," Jonathan Karl, president of the association, said in a statement.
 "We have previously told the President his rhetoric could incite violence.
 Now we call on him and everybody associated with this conference to denounce this video and affirm that violence has no place in our society."

 Cindy McCain, John McCain's wife, tweeted her "outrage" and said the images violate "every norm our society expects from its leaders."